 You also can’t help but admire the Fairmont Chateau Lake Louise (or dine/stay there if you can afford it, and let’s not forget skiing, or in summer riding the gondola, at Lake Louise Ski Resort (see below).

 Overshadowed by Lake Louise nearby, Moraine Lake is actually more beautiful, according to most Albertans, myself included.
-To reach it, you’ll have to drive 14 kilometers down a side road from Lake Louise (closed in winter).
+Moraine Lake is especially known for its sunrises.

 Once you arrive, climb the rock pile beside the lake, and take in the jaw-dropping view of the lake amidst the Valley of the Ten Peaks.
 Then you’ll know what we’re talking about.
 Morraine Lake was also famously featured on the Canadian $20 bill from 1969 to 1979.

 However, it’s important to note that the access road is only open from June to September and private vehicles are no longer allowed.
 The only way you can get there is by shuttle bus such as this one – the only one that goes early enough for sunrise.